First cruise ship sets sail from German harbor since coronavirus lockdown | DW | 25.07.2020

 The 1,200 guests will spend the weekend at sea with no stops on land, eventually returning to Hamburg on Monday morning

 Reports show the coronavirus broke out on at least 55 ships across the world's oceans.
 Some public health experts said the vessels helped carry the virus around the globe.
 Many sailed for weeks after the disease was first detected on a cruise liner.
-That was, until ports refused them entry, stranding tens of thousands of passengers and crew at sea — some for months.
+Ports eventually refused them entry, stranding tens of thousands of passengers and crew at sea — some for months.

 Nevertheless, several cruise operators intend to relaunch trips for tourists in the coming weeks, after suffering massive financial losses in recent months.
 European river cruises are also making a quiet comeback on the Danube.